oracle/tribuo/docs/Roadmap.md

 to refactor out the shared code (while maintaining serialization compatibility).
 - Allow `DatasetView` to regenerate it's feature and output domains.
-Currently all views of a dataset share the same immutable feature domain, but in some cases this can leak information from test time to train (e.g. when using the unselected data as an out of bag sample).
+Currently all views of a dataset share the same immutable feature domain, but in some cases this can leak information from test time to train (e.g., when using the unselected data as an out of bag sample).
-- Fix batch prediction methods so they don't throw `IllegalArgumentException` in the middle of a batch, and instead return all the valid predictions and a list of the invalid predictions (i.e. ones with invalid examples, or examples which didn't have suitable features for the model).
+- Fix batch prediction methods so they don't throw `IllegalArgumentException` in the middle of a batch, and instead return all the valid predictions and a list of the invalid predictions (i.e., ones with invalid examples, or examples which didn't have suitable features for the model).

 ## New ML algorithms or parameters